JuanSync7/Project_Chimera/DATA_STRUCTURES.md

 ## 2. `PipelineTab`

 *   **File**: `src/lib/chimera/types.ts`
-*   **Purpose**: Defines the structure for each tab in the "AI-Powered Design Pipeline" section.
+*   **Purpose**: Defines the structure for each tab in the "AI-Powered Design Pipeline" section on the main page.
 *   **Fields**:
     *   `id: string`: A unique identifier for the tab (e.g., `tab-spec`).
     *   `title: string`: The short title displayed on the tab button (e.g., "1.
 Spec & Arch").
-    *   `icon?: React.ReactNode`: An optional ReactNode (typically a Lucide icon component) to be displayed on the tab button.
+    *   `icon?: React.ReactNode`: A ReactNode (typically a Lucide icon component directly imported and used, e.g., `<Pencil className="w-5 h-5 mr-2 inline-block" />`) to be displayed on the tab button.
     *   `heading: string`: The main heading for the content displayed when the tab is active (e.g., "Stage 1: System Specification & Architecture").
     *   `generalDescription: string`: A general introductory paragraph for the pipeline stage.
 Can contain HTML for formatting (e.g., `<strong>`).
     *   `challenge: string`: Describes the key challenge this pipeline stage addresses.
 Can contain HTML.
     *   `agenticWorkflowDetails: string`: Detailed description of the AI agents, techniques, tools, and processes involved.
 Expected to contain HTML for structure (e.g., `<ul>`, `<li>`, `<strong>`).
     *   `outcome: string`: The primary business outcome or benefit of the agentic approach in this stage.
 Can contain HTML.
-    *   `outcomeColor?: string`: An optional Tailwind CSS text color class (e.g., `text-sky-300`) for styling the outcome text.
+    *   `outcomeColor?: string`: An optional Tailwind CSS text color class (e.g., `text-green-400`) for styling the outcome text.
 *   **Usage**:
     *   Populated in the `PIPELINE_TABS` array in `src/lib/chimera/constants.ts`.
     *   Consumed by `PipelineSection.tsx` (`src/components/chimera/sections/PipelineSection.tsx`) to render the tab buttons and their corresponding content panels.